-- 16.01 The wage rates set out in Schedule "A" attached hereto and forming part of this Collective Agreement shall be paid to members of the bargaining unit as applicable bi-weekly, one week in arrears, directly into a Canadian Bank account of the employee's choice. - 16.02 (a) Wages shall be paid in equal installments, bi-weekly, on the University's regular pay dates that: - i) fall within the applicable Term; and - ii) correspond to bi-weekly pay periods that completely fall within the applicable Term. - (b) Where, on an Employee's pay deposit, there is a shortage in a gross amount of up to \$50.00, or an overage in a gross amount of up to \$50.00, the Employer shall account for such shortage or overage on the next pay deposit.
-Any shortage above this amount shall be accounted for in the interim pay period. - 16.03 The University agrees to reimburse the employee for travel expenses authorized by the supervisor which are part of their employment duties.
-Reimbursement will be the kilometrage allowance prescribed in the McMaster University Travel Expenses Policy and Procedure (as revised from time to time) for the lesser of the distance from (1) the main campus to the off campus location and (2) from employee's place of residence to the off campus work location. - 16.04 The parties recognize and acknowledge the distinct and separate nature of academic financial support that the Employer provides to graduate students on the one hand, and the entitlement to employment income in accordance with the terms of this Collective Agreement on the other hand.
-As such, the Employer agrees that an employee's entitlement to the wages set out in Schedule "A" of this Collective Agreement will not result in a reduction of, or offset against, the academic financial support promised by the University to a graduate student.
+The wage rates set out in Schedule "A" attached hereto and forming part of this Collective Agreement shall be paid to members of the bargaining unit as applicable bi-weekly, one week in arrears, directly into a Canadian Bank account of the employee's choice.

+- 16.02 (a) Wages shallbe paid in equal installments, bi-weekly, on the University's regular pay dates that: - i) fall within the applicable Term; and - ii) correspond to bi-weekly pay periods that completely fall within the applicable Term. - (b) Where, on an Employee's pay deposit, there is a shortage in a gross amount of up to \$50.00, or an overage in a gross amount of up to \$50.00, the Employer shall account for such shortage or overage on the next pay deposit.
+Any shortage above this amount shall be accounted for in the interim payperiod. - (c) Wages shall be paid by direct deposit for all members of the Bargaining Unit.
+In the event that a member does not receive a pay due to a payroll error, the member will be compensated as soon as possible after the issue is brought to the attention of the Employer. - The University agrees to reimburse the employee for travel expenses authorized by the supervisor which are part of their employment duties.
+Reimbursement will be the kilometrage allowance prescribed in the McMaster University Travel Expenses Policy and Procedure (as revised from time to time) for the lesser of the distance from (1) the main campus to the off campus location and (2) from employee's place of residence to the off campus worklocation. - The parties recognize and acknowledge the distinct and separate nature of academic financial support that the Employer provides to graduate students on the one hand, and the entitlement to employment income in accordance with the terms of this Collective Agreement on the other hand.
+As such, the Employer agrees that an employee's entitlement to the wages set out in Schedule "A" of this Collective Agreement will not result in a reduction of, or offset against, the academic financial support promised by the University to a graduate student. - 16.05 The Employer will provide the Union a list of the cancelled contracts for each term no later than the first day of the second month of the term.